RememberOfLife/mirabel/README.md

   * i.e. the game load struct builds itself from the raw data, and outputs pointers into it for the names and options
 * network client should try reconnecting itself on lost connection, cache access params for that
 * put connection+chat window into the main menu bar
+* use proper directory where the binary is located to infer default resource paths, ofc should also be passable as a config
 * make event queue a proper producer-consumer semaphore
 * better ai integration
+  * engine wrapper could read from the engines outgoing queue
 * add fullscreen toggle to main menu bar
 * rework everything to use nanovg and remove DD, it is no longer required
 * chess frontend sounds